dovecot/documentation/source/configuration_manual/authentication/caching.rst

 -  bsdauth

-For example if the PAM lookup depends on username and service, you can
+For example if the bsdauth lookup depends on username and service, you can
 use:

 ::

-   passdb pam {
+   passdb bsdauth {
      args = cache_key=%{protocol}%u *
    }